-The Saint Xavier University School of Education offers the master of arts or the master of arts in teaching (MAT) degrees with programs of study that prepare candidates to assume responsibilities in teaching, counseling, and/or leadership.
+The Saint Xavier University Education Department offers the master of arts or the master of arts in teaching (MAT) degrees with programs of study that prepare candidates to assume responsibilities in teaching.
 Such preparation integrates theory and clinical experiences in institutions or agencies, enabling graduates to function effectively as humane and liberally educated leaders in a variety of settings.

-The conceptual framework of the School of Education provides a structure and process to prepare candidates for the education profession.
-The School of Education seeks to recruit and support the development of diverse candidates who are dedicated to the pursuit of excellence as scholars, lifelong learners, leaders and reflective professionals.
+The conceptual framework of the Education Department provides a structure and process to prepare candidates for the education profession.
+The Education Department seeks to recruit and support the development of diverse candidates who are dedicated to the pursuit of excellence as scholars, lifelong learners, leaders and reflective professionals.

 Programs of Study

-The Saint Xavier University School of Education offers a master of arts degree through the following areas of concentration: Multicategorial Special Education; Reading Specialist; Secondary Education or Special K-12; Teaching English to Speakers of Other Languages (TESOL); and a Master of Arts in Teaching (MAT) in Elementary Education.
+The Saint Xavier University Education Department offers a master of arts degree through the following areas of concentration: Multicategorial Special Education; Secondary Education or Special K-12; Teaching English to Speakers of Other Languages (TESOL); and a Master of Arts in Teaching (MAT) in Elementary Education, and alternative licensure in early childhood, elementary, middle level, and secondary

 In addition to degree programs, candidates with a valid Illinois teaching license may pursue coursework leading to an addition to their license.
 Coursework is available for endorsements in the following areas: Bilingual Education (BE), Technology Specialist, English as a Second Language (ESL), Learning Behavior Specialist I (LBS I endorsement only), and Teacher Leader.
 Coursework is available for certificates in the following areas: Certificate of Advanced Studies in Education, Technology Integration Coach, and Teaching English to Speakers of Other Languages (TESOL).